-Proper breathing techniques
+Proper respiratory techniques

-Note that the "Russian dominance" in this Table reflects the current situation related to popularity of some proper breathing techniques in Russia.
+Note that the "Russian dominance" in this Table reflects the current situation related to the popularity of some proper breathing techniques in Russia.
 For example, over 2,000,000 Frolov breathing devices were sold there during the first decade of the 21st century in pharmacies.
 Furthermore, Russia is probably the only country in the world where the general population believes and knows that the slower and less you breathe, the better your health is.
-This is due to the public activities and clinical work of leading Soviet physiologist Konstantin Buteyko, MD, PhD and about 600 Russian medical doctors who teach breathing techniques.
-Russia has more doctors that teach breathing techniques than the number of such doctors in the rest of the world.
+This is due to the public activities and clinical work of leading Soviet physiologist Konstantin Buteyko, MD, Ph.D. and about 600 Russian medical doctors who teach breathing techniques.
+Russia has more doctors that teach respiratory methods than the number of such doctors in the rest of the world.

 |Lifestyle factor:||Body oxygen < 30 s||Body oxygen > 50 s|